acominola/STREaM/README.md

-# STREaM - STochastic REsidential water end-use Model
+# STREaM - STochastic Residential water End-use Model

 This repository contains the code of **STREaM, the STochastic REsidential water end-use Model**, a stochastic simulation model to generate synthetic time series of water end uses with diverse sampling resolutions.